 What are yarn weights?

-In the yarn world, weight is in reference to the thickness, or gauge, of the strand.
+In the yarn world, weight actually refers to the thickness of the strand itself—also known as gauge.

 How many yarn weights are there?